 “It’s just another thing to get through,” says his best friend fish as they swim home together after a few hours of reef exploration while sharing their troubles.
 His friend promises him things will get better.

-“Yeah, I know,” lies the little, silver fish.
+“Yeah, I know,” lies the little, tired fish.
 He breathes deeply, and tries to fill his gills with hope.
 But he’s not sure if he’ll ever heal.